Super Bowl XXXI: Broadcasting

-The telecast ended up being the highest-rated program in the history of the then ten-year-old Fox network, and it currently ties Super Bowl XLII for the highest-rated program in the entire history of the network.
-Afterwards, Fox televised The X-Files episode "Leonard Betts".
-Fox's broadcast was also the first Super Bowl to have a constant, live-updating graphic for the score, time and down & distance.
-The FoxBox was used also in Super Bowl XXXIII, and the graphic positioned over live action has become the norm in virtually all sports broadcasts at the national and regional production levels.
+Fox's broadcast was the first Super Bowl to have a constant, live-updating graphic for the score, time, and down and distance.
+Fox had introduced the "FoxBox" when it began its NFL coverage in 1994, and the graphic positioned over live action eventually became the norm in virtually all sports broadcasts at the national and regional production levels.

-With the Packers' win, they became the third team to win Super Bowls on three networks (I-broadcast on both CBS and NBC, II-CBS, and Fox).
-They also became the first team to win three Super Bowls with Fox as one of the networks to televise their win.
-The previous seven games played in domes were all won by the designated road team, which wore white.
-The game was rematched on October 27, 1997, as a near-national telecast on ABC's Monday Night Football, the only time ABC aired a rematch of the previous season's Super Bowl.
+Continuing the trend of Super Bowl television ratings, the telecast broke the then-record for the highest-rated program in the history of the then-ten-year-old Fox network.
+For the Super Bowl lead-out program after the game, Fox televised The X-Files episode "Leonard Betts".

 Entertainment

 Pregame ceremonies

 The pregame show featured Los del Río, who performed their multi-platinum smash hit "Macarena", the dance craze that became a worldwide summer hit in 1996.
 Country singer-songwriter Mary Chapin Carpenter and Cajun musical group BeauSoleil also appeared singing Carpenter's hit "Down at the Twist and Shout".

 R&B singer Luther Vandross later sang the national anthem, and Miss Louisiana 1996 Erika Schwarz Wright performed sign language for the national anthem.

 The coin toss ceremony featured the winning head coaches of the previous Super Bowl games played in New Orleans: Hank Stram (Super Bowl IV), Tom Landry (Super Bowl VI, Super Bowl XII), Chuck Noll (Super Bowl IX), Tom Flores (Super Bowl XV), Mike Ditka (Super Bowl XX), and George Seifert (Super Bowl XXIV).
 Hank Stram was given the honor of doing the coin toss.